yewin-mm/spring-cloud-eureka-sample-microservice-a/README.md

 <a name="check-eureka-server"></a>
 #### Checking Eureka Server Portal
 * Clone and Run [Eureka Server](https://github.com/yewin-mm/spring-cloud-eureka-server) in your IDE.
-* Call Eureka Server Portal `http://localhost:8761/` in browser.
+* After run the server, Call Eureka Server Portal `http://localhost:8761/` in browser.
 [Default Eureka Server Url](http://localhost:8761/).
 * You can see `No Instances available` under `Application` tab under `Instances currently registered with Eureka` in `Eureka Server Portal`.
 * Because you up your server and no instance (application) are connected (register) to this server right now.
-* Clone this project and Run in your IDE.
+* Clone this Service A project and Run in your IDE.
 * Refresh in your Eureka Server Portal.
   * There, you can see `SERVICE-A` under `Application` tab and `Up(1)` under Status.
   * There, `Up(1)` mean there has only one instance (one application) which registered in Eureka with name `SERVICE-A`.